Many businesses are still trying to figure out how to adapt to the COVID-19 pandemic.

 A company's emergency work plan can be all over the map.

-In the case of the coronavirus outbreak, many companies have had to convert to an entirely remote workforce.
+In the case of COVID-19, many companies have had to convert to an entirely remote workforce.
 As a result, companies may relax or add remote work policies, while adjusting technology, job positions, and company policies to reflect a remote workforce.

-Unfortunately, some companies have had to layoff staff and operate with skeleton crews in order to survive during the crisis.
+Some companies have had to layoff or furlough staff and operate with skeleton crews in order to survive during the crisis.
 Not all of these employees will get their jobs back.

 When the crisis is over, companies will tighten their belts and evaluate their operations and spending.
 This will include identifying the essential positions the business needs to operate and the size of the workforce.